ckormanyos/boost_math_test_qemu/README.md

 ```

 The results of these commands are: `./bin/boost_math_test_qemu.hex`
-and `./bin/boost_math_test_qemu_cppfilt.txt`, where the latter text
+and `./bin/boost_math_test_qemu_cppfilt.txt`.
+The latter text-based
-file contains full demangled names and sizes of the components
+list file contains full demangled names and sizes of the components
 in the compiled executable on the metal.